 We often recommend products we like.
 If you buy anything via links on our site, we may earn a small commission.

 When layers of dust cover your old anime figurines or retro consoles that you haven’t touched in years, it’s time to part ways.
-If you don’t feel the sentimental value in some trinkets anymore, you should consider selling pieces of your geeky collection.
+It can be hard if you’re a sentimental person and want to hang on.
+Then again, if you’re running out of space or need some extra cash or feeling overwhelmed by clutter, selling those items might be your best option.

 Decluttr sells and buys all sorts of refurbished electronics and collectibles.
 Sell your smartphone, tablet, wearables, laptop, Blu-rays, video games, consoles, and even your LEGOs.

 After you input the barcode of the tech you’re selling, Decluttr will give you an instant quote.
 For LEGOs, the price depends on how much your LEGOs weigh.
-Like the quote?
-Simply send in your tech or LEGOs, and you’ll receive a payment the next day.
+Like the quoted offer?
+Simply send in your item(s) and you’ll receive a payment the next day.

 Many people overlook independently-owned gaming stores and head straight to GameStop to sell their video games and consoles.
 While GameStop is convenient and available almost everywhere, they don’t always give you the best price so I encourage you to shop around.
 Head to any local, independently-owned gaming stores and see what kind of price they offer you.